lucianamaroun/review_recommendation/README.md

 - \<iterations\> is an integer with the maximum number of iterations of gradient descent,
 - \<bias_type\> is either 's' static or 'd' for dynamic, being updated in the optimization.

+Whenever a parameter is not set, a default value is used.

 <h4>CAP</h4>
 The Context-Aware review helpfulnes Prediction (CAP) is a method to recommend reviews based on latent variables.
 It uses a Monte Carlo Expectation Maximization (MCEM) algorithm to adjust latent variables and parameters in order to maximize the likelihood of the observed data (train set).
 To run this baseline,